 Anonymous is also Lamm's first album to reach the Top Ten on a major industry chart, peaking at No. 9 on the APD Rock/AAA Top 50 for August 2020.

 Recording resumed in October and produced the psychedelic blues powerhouse "Bleed", which was released on 24 November as the lead single for the sprawling compilation Collectivity, released digitally on 18 December.
 The 26 track project is also be available as a double CD and as a lavishly boxed limited triple vinyl edition.

 A new book, titled Incantations for the Revolution, was published in May of 2021 while a virtual/live reading tour commenced in the United States and UK.
 Working in collaboration with painter Carolyn Springer, vision, sound, and touch The Forgiving Sea Project resulted in the Joseph Lamm + Music Hypnotica album The Forgiving Sea: Music for the Collection, which was released 1 October in celebration of the exhibition at The Harrison Center for the Arts in Indianapolis, Indiana 12 October though 30 Nov of 2021.

-The single "Shine On!" will release in March 2022 and is part of sessions for Lamm's seventh studio album.
+The single and music video “Shine On!” will be released in September 2023 and is part of sessions for Lamm's seventh studio album.
 Produced again by the Bombay Brothers, the sounds explore a direction that incorporates electronic, psychedelic and industrial in new and exciting ways.